 Keep your eyes open for signs of drug use.
 Physical signs include:

 - Slow or slurred speech (from using downers and depressants)

 - Unusual odor on breath (from using inhalant drugs)

 - Pupils are extremely big (dilated) or extremely small (pinpoint)

 - Rapid eye motion (nystagmus) -- a possible sign of PCP use

 - Unsteady gait

-- Sluggishness, listlessness, or constant sleeping (opiate drugs such as heroin, codeine; or may when coming down off stimulant drugs)
+- Sluggishness, listlessness, or constant sleeping (from using opiate drugs, such as heroin or codeine, or when coming down off stimulant drugs)

-(as seen with "uppers" such as cocaine, methamphetamine)
+(as seen with uppers such as cocaine and methamphetamine)